HIGHLIGHTSSigriya Fort | Dambulla Cave Temples | Tea Garden at Hatton |Panther sighting at Yala | Galle Fort

 Day 3: Colombo –Sigriya – 165 kms – 5 hrs drive

-This morning proceed to Dambulla en route visit the Pinnawela.
-Elephant Orphanage started in 1975 to house abandoned and wounded elephants.
+This morning proceed to Dambulla en route visit the Pinnawala Elephant Orphanage started in 1975 to house abandoned and wounded elephants.
 The sanctuary covers 25 acres of lush vegetation with an approximate population of about 77 consisting of both adult and baby elephants.
 The best time to visit is the feeding time and the bathing time; when all the elephants are taken to the river close by.

 Day 4: Sigriya

 This morning visit and climb the Sigiriya Rock Fortress home to the 5th Century ‘ Fortress in the Sky” which is perhaps the most fantastic single wonder of the Island.
-It is also known as Lion Rock because of the huge lion that used to stand at the entrance to the fortress.
-Within it triple-moated defense the huge rock rises almost to a sheer height of 500ft.
+It is also known as Lion Rock because of the huge lion that stands at the entrance to the fortress.
+Within its triple-moated defense the huge rock rises almost to a sheer height of 500ft.
 On its summit are the foundations of what was once a great and sumptuous palace and gardens complete with swimming pool.
 On one of the stairways the only known ancient work of Sinhala secular painting survived in the form of frescoes of life sized damsels in all the freshness and delicacy of their original color.

 This afternoon visit Polonnaruwa the Capital of Sri Lanka from 11th – 13th Century, contains some splendid and spectacular status.
 Lankatilake, Tivanka and Thuparama are the most beautiful and largest shrine ruins and Tivanka has the best example of frescoes of the Polonnaruwa period.
 Rankot Vihara and Kiriwehera are well preserved large stupas, and Gal Vihare – a rock shrine, has four Buddha statues, two seated, one standing and one reclining and Parakrama Bahu statue are examples of Sinhalese stone carver.The Vata-da-ge is a unique creation of Sri Lankan artists.